University Administrative Policies

 16. Exceptions

-Any exceptions to this policy that are not otherwise provided for must be approved, in advance and in writing, by the Senior Vice President for Finance and Administration, the Provost, or Executive Vice President and Chief Executive Officer for the Health Sciences Center.
+Any exceptions to this policy that are not otherwise provided for must be approved, in writing, by the President, Executive Vice President for Finance and Administration, the Provost & Executive Vice President for Academic Affairs, or the Executive Vice President for the Health Sciences, or their delegate.
 Any such exception must be consistent with the University's mission and not provide a personal benefit to a University employee.